RoyTheunissen/Asset-Palette/README.md

 - Open a new Asset Palette window via `Windows/General/Asset Palette`
 - Create a new Asset Palette Collection asset.
 This is where your folders and asset shortcuts will be serialized to.

+## Compatibility

+It is recommended to be used in Unity 2021.
+It seems there's a few issues in Unity 2020, but we'll look into that soon.

+If you want my help in supporting an even earlier version, feel free to reach out.

 ## Installation

 ### OpenUPM